DarthPackman/COMP3260/README.md

-Here's an updated README file that reflects the changes and additions to your codebase:

----

 # Behavioral-Based Authentication and Anomaly Detection System

 This project implements a comprehensive security system for web applications, focusing on behavioral-based authentication and anomaly detection.
 It leverages Firebase for user authentication and real-time database management, alongside custom security measures based on user behavior.